Apply now for the 2023–2024 Student Educator cohort!

 The Illumination Project meets in person at the Sylvania Campus.
 Visit the become a Student Educator page for more information.

-The Illumination Project (IP) is Portland Community College’s innovative student leadership and education program designed to foster a climate of equality, compassion, justice, and respect for all people in the PCC academic community and the community-at-large.
+The Illumination Project (IP) is Portland Community College’s innovative, nationally lauded student leadership and social justice theater program.
+The IP is designed to address issues of equity and inclusion and to foster a climate of belonging, compassion, and respect for all people in the PCC community.

-The Illumination Project is a program of the Sylvania Women’s Resource Center and finds additional support from the Sylvania Campus President’s Office, Multicultural Center, Sociology and Theater Departments.
+The Illumination Project is a program of the Sylvania Women’s Resource Center and finds additional support from the Sylvania Multicultural Center, Queer Resource Center, sociology department, and theater department.